ubipo/pathy/_sources/model/README.md

 ### Giusti
 The Giusti dataset is a dataset of forest trails in Switzerland.
 This dataset did not contain segmentation masks but it was classified as 1 of 3 classes.
 They captured these images by placing 3 action camera's on a helmet and then walking over forest trails in Switzerland.
 Since we wanted to extract a mask from the path, we had to segment these images ourselves.
 The original dataset consisted out of 20 000 images, a lot of them were almost the exact same image since they were frames extracted from a video.
 We created a script that made a selection of the images based on their color histogram.
 Images that followed each other and had almost the exact same histogram were deleted.
 To do this we set up a web tool that gave a simple interface to segment the images.
 Labeling 500+ images is a very time consuming task so we contacted some teachers if it was possible to join one of their classes and let the first and second year students help us with labeling images.
 The tool however returns a json file with the coordinates of all points of the mask.
-We created a script that converted the json file into an image file of the same size as the original image with again, the pathin white and all the rest in black.
+We created a script that converted the json file into an image file of the same size as the original image with again, the path in white and all the rest in black.
 In total we have +-580 labeled images.

 ![](https://i.imgur.com/DKwvPBt.jpg)